 Slowing down to recognize your vulnerabilities can help you build a proactive plan to address issues before they become problematic.

-2. Remind yourself that this is a journey
+2. Remind yourself that recovery is a journey

 Recovering from an eating disorder takes consistent effort and determination over time.